Sogody/google-chatgpt-plugin/README.md

 Replace your_google_api_key and your_custom_search_engine_id with your actual API key and custom search engine ID.

+You can create your Google API KEY in https://console.cloud.google.com/apis/credentials.

+You can get your custom search engine id in https://cse.google.com/cse/create/new.

 ## Usage

 1. Run the Flask app: